f-eighty7/devops_midterm_examination_project/LABREPORT.md

 ---

 4. **Configuring Remote Backend:**
-Before applying the Terraform configuration, a remote setup of the tfstate is needed.
+Before applying the Terraform configuration, a remote setup for the tfstate is needed.
 Follow these steps to configure the remote backend:

 - **Access Terraform Cloud:**
    - Log in or create a Terraform Cloud account at [app.terraform.io](https://app.terraform.io).